AntonioFasano/SienaR/README.md

 In the schema above, there is no penalty for wrong answers and a correct one counts as 3.

-The response file used by `scores()` is found in the working directory you have set, as `responses.csv`, and you have probably downloaded it automatically with `getResponses()`.
+The response file used by `md.scores()` is found in the working directory you have set, as `moodle-grades.csv`, and you have probably downloaded it automatically with `md.getGrades()`.
 If you want to use some other file, specify the absolute path with:

-    scores(csvpath = "path to your file.csv")
+    md.scores(csvpath = "path to your file.csv")

 The usual  [path rules](#Specifying-File-and-Directory-Paths) apply to `"path to your file.csv"`.

 Beyond printing the  score grid to the console, this is also saved in CSV format as `mscores.csv` in the working directory.
 If you do not want to print and save results, but simply store the results in a variable, for further analysis, use:

-    myscores <- scores(save = FALSE)
+    myscores <- md.scores(save = FALSE)

 Note that there is currently no option to change the saves file path, but tif you really need this, you can do it yourself with: